rayyshen/plant/README.md

 - Google AI for Gemini integration
 - Firebase for backend services
 - The open-source community for amazing tools and libraries

----

-**Ready to plant the seeds of success?** 🌱

-Join thousands of students who are already growing smarter with Plant's intelligent planning tools.